 Embedded image

-splash 2.
-Embedded image(Mulyadi/ Unsplash) Perplex styles the embedded Markdown image element as a float.
-The theme offers layout variations for both kinds of images.
-We can place embedded images on the left or right inside the text block.
+The theme offers many layout variations for both kinds of images: We can place embedded images on the left or right inside the text block and make them smaller than the default width you see here.
 Small stand-alone images may appear in the margin of the following text block.
-Large ones stretch from the left margin to the right.
-Look into the section about images for all the options.
+And large ones may be stretched completely from the left margin to the right.

 How do we wrap lines?